AfricArxiv/hub-and-search-portal/README.md

 # platform-dev
 **developing an AfricArXiv preprint repository platform from scratch**

-The platform and repo database should be self hosted in various partner institutions with regular (weekly) mirror backup on a decentralized structure (blockchain?)
+## Mid- and longtime vision
+African research output should be owned and hosted on African territory.
+We therefore propose an African repository for preprint uploads as well as the aggregation of African research output including:
+- scholarly books
+- journal articles
+- List of digital African scholarly journals
+- …

+The repository database will be hosted by African research institutions in each of the 5 regions on the continent.
+To achieve this we will build a decentralized infrastructure with the following features:
+- Core database hosted on a server at an African institution
+- Mirror backup of the database to servers in all African regions (EastA, WestA, NorthA, CentralA)
+- Ensuring African ownership of African research output
+- incl. blockchain components
+- …

-# Required features for the respository
+## Required features for the respository
 - login (via email / affiliation / ORCID / Github / …)
 - document upload
 - document versioning with time stamp and archiving of all versions under one doi